 \subsection{Support vector machines}

-The state of the art model \cite{vergara_chemical_2012} employs SVMs with one-vs-one comparisons between all classes.
+The first model in this domain \cite{vergara_chemical_2012} employed SVMs with one-vs-one comparisons between all classes.
 SVM classifiers project the data into a higher dimensional space using a kernel function and then find a linear separator in that space that gives the largest distance between the two classes compared while minimizing the number of incorrectly labeled samples.
 In the one-vs-one design, several SVMs are trained to discriminate between each pair of classes, and the final multiclass prediction is given by the class with the majority of votes.

-In order to improve performance, Vergara et al. \cite{vergara_chemical_2012} employs an ensemble technique on the SVM classifiers (Fig. 2B).
-The same technique was reimplented and tested on the modified dataset in this paper.
+In order to improve performance, Vergara et al. \cite{vergara_chemical_2012} employed an ensemble technique on the SVM classifiers (Fig. 2B).
+The same technique was reimplemented and tested on the modified dataset in this paper.
 The ensemble meant to generalize to batch $T$ was constructed by training a collection of single-batch classifiers, so that for every batch 1 through $T-1$, a model is trained using that batch as the training set.
 Then, each model is assigned a weight $\beta_i$ equal to its classification accuracy on batch $T-1$, under the assumption that the most similar batch to batch $T$ will be batch $T-1$.
 To classify a sample from batch $T$ using the weighted collection of single-batch classifiers, a weighted voting procedure is used.
 The output of the ensemble is equal to the weighted sum of all classifiers' outputs.